formbuilder/formbuilder/README.md

 ## Installation

-Use CPAN to install, ie:
+Use CPAN to install FormBuilder:

     cpan CGI::FormBuilder